hapax/hapax.github.io/_posts/2020-07-14-alien-maths-1.md

 that the flock does not have!
 (Even sillier is the brick simulator.)
-A flight of starlings does not need to be conscious to accomplish its executive coordination, and attend to its collectve *umwelt*.
+A flight of starlings does not need to be conscious to accomplish its executive coordination, and attend to its collective *umwelt*.
 Instead, the starlings presumably exchange a set of cues.
-It is amusing to note that, in a sort of relativist double entendre, the "language" of these cues might in some sense determine the cognition of the flock!
+In a sort of relativist double entendre, the "language" of these cues might in some sense determine the cognition of the flock!